In the news -

 Embodied learning and physical factors refer to strategies that engage and make use of movement, gestures and the body to support effective learning.
 It is thought that by designing tasks and activities that appeal to pupils in a multisensory way, teachers may be able to make new information more easily comprehensible and memorable.
 Examples of embodied learning include movement around the classroom, for example, throwing beanbags to each other during counting tasks.
 Other examples are tracing, the use of gestures when teaching, and play-based learning approaches.
 While these approaches can be successful, teachers may need to consider whether the movements are a support or a distraction.

-The seven principles should not be seen as a checklist and teachers will need to use their professional judgment in order to apply them effectively, making necessary adjustments and adaptations to suit their particular context.
+The seven principles should not be seen as a checklist and teachers will need to use their professional judgement in order to apply them effectively, making necessary adjustments and adaptations to suit their particular context.

 Like everything in education, for these principles to be used effectively, teachers will need time to implement, refine and embed them properly into their practice.